t-iuy987/venturedata_task/README.md

 I ommited the some Id fileds from the avro schema above for demonstration purposes.

 ## Power BI
-I made a dahsboard out of the queries I wrote above.
-I used measures and added new columns.
+I then created a Power BI dashboard.
+I incorporated the queries and insights I developed earlier in this dashboard, and I also created calculated measures and added new columns using DAX.

+  - **Measures:**  DAX measures for average trip distance, total trips, and single-rider trip counts.
+  - **Day of Week Column:** DAX calculated column to convert the numeric day-of-week values into friendly names (e.g., "Monday", "Tuesday").
+This made the  `Number of single rider trips in 2019 and 2020` visual more intuitive.

 ![Dashboard](/resources/venturedata_tlc_de_task-1.png "a title")
 ## Run and Deploy the Pipeline